Wednesday, December 19, 2012

 Those at the end of the line will be the first served.

 Those at the head of the line will be last.

 That is a major truth of the Bible: God reverses the way we do things.

 II.
 Matthew applies this truth to Jesus in the passage immediately following the parable, Matthew 20:17-19:

 Jesus refers to Himself as the Son of Man.
-It’s a way of saying that He was God’s king, and what would be expected to happen in Jerusalem.
+It's a way of saying that He was God's king, and what would expect to happen in Jerusalem?

 Jesus says that He will be treated as a common criminal by those who are first in that society, the chief priests and scribes.
 He spells out the kind of death He will die: mocked, flogged, crucified. that's how common criminals were treated.